JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-2.markdown

 * \<immintrin.h\> : AVX, operations on integers, 8 float or 4 double.

 Each of these files includes the previous one, so you only have to include the one matching the highest version of the SIMD instruction set available in your processor.
-Later we'll see how to detect at compile time which version on SIMD instruction set is available and thus which file to include.
+Later we will see how to detect at compile time which version on SIMD instruction set is available and thus which file to include.
 For now, just assume we're able to include the right file each time we need it.

 ### 1.3 Naming rules

-Now if you take a look at these files, you'll notice provided data and functions follow some naming rules :
+Now if you take a look at these files, you will notice provided data and functions follow some naming rules :

 * data vectors are named **\_\_mXXX(T)**, where :
 	* XXX is the number of bits of the vector (128 for SSE, 256 for AVX)